As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Sat between the Juggernauts of South East Asia that are Thailand and Vietnam, Cambodia can often be overlooked or passed through quickly.
 But such a diverse country with many fascinating attractions deserves a little more attention.

-I spent 3 and a half weeks travelling through the country and even this was only enough time to give me a small taste of what it has to offer, I’ll surely be returning again!
+I spent just over 3 weeks backpacking in Cambodia during my trip across Southeast Asia, just enough time to give me a small taste of what the country has to offer, I’ll surely be returning again!

 Cambodia has been through very hard times in recent history with a genocide wiping out over a quarter of the population just 40 years ago.
 Whilst this has left a dark shadow, the country has done a huge amount to move on from this and the people are incredibly friendly.